 PVST+ is a Cisco proprietary protocol that creates one STP instance per VLAN (as in PVST).
 However, PVST+ enhances PVST and uses Cisco proprietary BPDUs with a special 802.2 Subnetwork Access Protocol (SNAP) Organizational Unique Identifier (OUI)Figure 7-2) instead of the standard IEEE 802.1D frame format used by PVST.
 PVST+ BPDUs are also known as Simple Symmetric Transmission Protocol (SSTP) BPDUs.

 NoteRFC 1483 is referenced throughout this section, although it has been superseded by RFC 2684.
-RFC 1483 is referenced throughout this section, although it has been superseded by RFC 2684.

 Supported Supervisor Engines and Line Cards

 The Cisco 7600 series routers support PVST to PVST+ BPDU interoperability with the Cisco 7600 SIP-200.